vCloudernBeer/blog/_posts/2017-05-26-go-beyond-username-password-with-modern-auth.markdown

 Usernames and passwords aren't going to disappear, but authentication is complex, and it's only going to get harder to manage.

 There's no need to struggle to keep up using in-house solutions when you can rely on experts that live and breathe identity management.
 Your IAM solution can support everything you want to offer your users, while letting you focus on the product that got users to sign up in the first place.
+[Try Auth0 for free now](https://auth0.com/pricing) and get started with modern authentication!